Discover how the Senedd and Elections Bill will change electoral administration in Wales.

 Financing and Accountability of the Electoral Commission

-The Senedd and Elections Bill will allow for the Senedd to review arrangements for the accountability and financing of the Electoral Commission for devolved elections.
+The Senedd and Elections Bill provides for the Senedd to be responsible for the accountability and financing of the Electoral Commission for devolved elections.

 The Electoral Commission is the independent body which oversees elections and regulates political finance in the UK.